mazeto/minisc/README.md

 ### Status bits
     zer  sml  eql  gtr
-    neg car skp int
+    neg  car  skp? int?

 The skp flag tells the MISC cpu that the next byte should not be interpreted as a instruction, but as data.

-Giving each state its own bit on the status register is a waste of space, because 1 byte can hold up to 256 different combinations of values and no operation would turn on all the logic bits on (negative, carry, zero, smaller, equal and greater), so the MISC CPU stores the status of the last operation on the higher nibble of the status register and gives the programmer the lower nibble to use as storage, which can store up to 16 different values!
-But nothing prevents you from using the whole status register as storage.
+The 'int' status flag sets the OP register to 0xf0, making the CPU jump to the last "page".
+But I'm not sure if they're really necessary yet.
+So let they be placeholders.

-Here's a list of all the operators and which status they may set on the status high nibble.
+Here's a list of all the operators and which bits they may set on the status register.
 The values marked with a question mark need to be checked.

-    nul -> none
-    add -> equal | carry
+    add -> zero  | equal | carry
-    sub -> equal | negative
+    sub -> zero  | equal | negative
-    mul -> equal | carry
+    mul -> zero  | equal | carry
     div -> equal
     mod -> zero
     inc -> zero (overflow or carry)
     dec -> zero (underflow or negative)
+    lur -> none
     and -> zero | equal | greater? | smaller?
     or  -> zero | equal | greater? | smaller?
     xor -> zero | equal? | greater? | smaller?
-    lur -> none
-    cmp -> ...
+    cmp -> smaller | equal | greater
-    biz
+    biz -> none
-    beq
+    bis -> none
+    biq -> none
+    big -> none

 ### Macros